 Don't Find Yourself on Thin Ice!

-Loudoun County public safety officials remind residents to never walk on frozen streams, rivers and ponds
+Loudoun County public safety officials remind residents to never walk or drive on frozen streams, rivers and ponds

 It may seem that the ice is thick enough to walk on, but the actual strength of the ice may be far less than it appears particularly when temperatures exceed the freezing mark.